 - Candidates access course material, assignments, and interactions with their peers and the Instructor, via the Brightspace online format.
-Course materials and activities are provided in modules, which are developed by each Instructor, in a format that best suits her/his instructional approach.
+Course materials and activities are provided in modules, which are developed by each Instructor, in a format that best suits his/her instructional approach.
 Students access the course modules at their own pace, with Instructor-defined due dates for various course activities and course assignments.
 Each assignment (for each course) is submitted to a designated assignment Dropbox, within each course/module. - Interactions with peers are conducted via discussion forums and chat sessions, within the Brightspace platform. - Discussion forums: Are created by the Instructor, are student-led, and are guided by Instructor- or student-generated questions and/or course activities.
 The Instructor's role is limited to that of monitoring student interactions for the purpose of grading, as well as for intervention purposes, in the event there is evidence of student misconceptions and/or unanswered questions. - Chat sessions: Are created and led by the students, without any Instructor interaction/intervention.
 Students are free to open/begin a chat session with any one or group of their peers, with the purpose of discussing individual/group course assignments. - Interactions with the Instructor are conducted within the Virtual Classroom in Brightspace.
 Instructors schedule meeting dates/times for the class to meet, as a whole, for lecture and/or student group presentations.
 Instructors and students are able to see, hear, and interact with each other, during those sessions.
 The Virtual Classroom has capabilities for students to break out into small groups (to complete activities or discussions) and to come back and share with the entire class. - Opportunities for conducting individual consultations (in an Office Hours format) are also available via the Virtual Classroom.

 As a whole, this form of course delivery is considered to be "hybrid," with face-to-face, in-person meetings being replaced by face-to-face meetings held in the Virtual Classroom.
+However, when necessary, face-to-face meetings may be scheduled to meet on TMU's campus.